Current Research Projects

 Aidan McCarthy is a senior majoring in statistics and business administration who is looking into patients with COVID-19 self-diagnosing on social media and how that data is predictive of trends in actual COVID-19 infections.

-Sid Khullar is beginning a master’s degree in analytics at NC State, and spent his time with the BAI looking into developing a framework to analyze the effectiveness and impact of artificial intelligence on business problems.
+Sid Khullar received a master's in analytics at NC State, and spent his time with the BAI looking into developing a framework to analyze the effectiveness and impact of artificial intelligence on business problems.

-Gijs Overgoor is a Ph.D. candidate in marketing at the University of Amsterdam.
-As a visiting researcher at NC State, Overgoor uses AI and visual analytics to study consumers’ interactions with images online.
+Gijs Overgoor received a Ph.D. in marketing at the University of Amsterdam.
+As a visiting researcher at NC State, Overgoor used AI and visual analytics to study consumers’ interactions with images online.

-Tom Rees, who is beginning a master’s degree in analytics at NC State, is curious about how businesses could apply AI to data-driven projects.
+Tom Rees, who received a master’s degree in analytics at NC State, researched how businesses could apply AI to data-driven projects.
 He was able to develop a framework that analyzes the effectiveness and impact of AI on business problems.

-Iris Bennett is a Ph.D. candidate in statistics who researches the applications of Sparse Markov Models to bot detection and understanding the spread of health misinformation on social media.
+Iris Bennett is pursuing a Ph.D. in statistics and researched the applications of Sparse Markov Models to bot detection, and examined the spread of health misinformation on social media.

-Rohan Mestri, a graduate student pursuing a master’s degree in computer science, is interested in how deep learning can help us to better understand how to process and examine the informational content of images.
+Rohan Mestri, a recent master's graduate in computer science, researched how deep learning can help us to better understand how to process and examine the informational content of images.